How Is Carbon 14 Different From Carbon 12

 Comprehensive Overview

 Carbon-14, on the other hand, is a radioactive isotope.
-This means its nucleus is unstable and will eventually decay, transforming into a different element.
+Worth adding: this means its nucleus is unstable and will eventually decay, transforming into a different element.
 The process of radioactive decay involves the emission of particles and energy from the nucleus.
 Carbon-14 decays through beta decay, where one of its neutrons transforms into a proton, emitting an electron (beta particle) and an antineutrino.
 This transformation converts the carbon-14 atom into a nitrogen-14 atom.

 Trends and Latest Developments